 where $g_{\beta}$ and $Q^\beta_{t}, \beta \in (0, \infty)$ are determined by \eqref{SFS-W2-eq:Radon-Nikodym-derivative-g} and \eqref{SFS-W2-eq:semi-group}, respectively.
 Such a diffusion process \eqref{SFS-W2-eq:intro-sf-beta} with temperatures also transports the degenerate distribution $\delta_0$ at $t=0$ to the target distribution $ \mu(\mathrm{\,d} x) \propto e^ {-V(x)} \mathrm{\,d} x $ at $t=1$.
 To sample from the target distribution, we introduce two schemes \eqref{SFS-W2-eq:Euler-scheme-no-mc} and \eqref{SFS-W2-eq:Euler-scheme-mc} for the time discretization of SDE \eqref{SFS-W2-eq:intro-sf-beta}, producing approximations $Y_{1}$ and $\widetilde{Y}^M_{1}$ to $X_1 \sim \mu$, respectively.

-Further, we analyze the resulting approximation error in $L^2$-Wasserstein distance.
-By carefully handling the singularity of the time derivative of the drift, we propose a novel approach of error analysis to obtain an enhanced convergence rate of order { $\mathcal{O}(h)$} for the time discretization.
-More precisely, these findings can be summarized as follows: \begin{itemize} \item { When the drift can be exactly calculated, we introduce a new sampler with temperatures:
+Further, we analyze the resulting approximation error in the $L^2$-Wasserstein distance.
+By carefully handling the singularity of the time derivative of the drift, we propose a novel approach of error analysis to obtain an enhanced convergence rate of order $\mathcal{O}(h)$ for the time discretization.
+More precisely, these findings can be summarized as follows: \begin{itemize} \item In the case that the drift can be exactly calculated, we introduce a new sampler with temperatures: